ManOfTheMask/KeepQuiet/README.md

 ## Contributing

 Contributions are welcome as long as they align with the goal of the project: private, self-hosted, end-to-end encrypted messaging that is simple to use.

+---

+## Release Progress

+KeepQuiet is now in late-stage feature polishing and adding and is **nearing a V1.0 release**.